prabowo02/prabowo02.github.io/_docs/content/posts/fft.md

 ### Can we compute any size DFT quickly?

 Yes, by using CZT, and $z$ such that $z$ is primitive $n$-th root of unity where $n$ is the DFT size.
-One example problem that use DFT any size can be found in [Codeforces](https://codeforces.com/contest/901/problem/E).
+One example problem that use DFT any size can be found on [Codeforces](https://codeforces.com/contest/901/problem/E).

 ### Must the polynomial be monic?

-Yes, by performing DFT on each dimension one by one.
+Multidimentional DFT can be done by performing DFT on each dimension one by one.
 An example problem can be found [here](https://codeforces.com/gym/102441/problem/E).
 In this problem, <span style="color:white">you will need both sum-convolution for one variable, and xor-convolution for the other in a single polynomial</span> (spoiler in white text).

 ### Xor-convolution?